MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming has been used to build computer models of cow farts to measure their impact on the environment.
+Programming is often used to control robots in the form of artificial intelligence, which can do everything from play chess to mow the lawn.